senofi/openidl-main/openidl-chaincode/README.md

 1. Consent

 ## Compiling and running test cases locally
-Note: This is not working at this moment.
 ### Platform
 It is strongly recommended to use **macOS** or a **Linux** flavor (such as Ubuntu) for compiling and testing the chaincode components.